 Before long, time trials for the I-500 began.
 Riding teams from across the continent began to try their snowmobile skills, and Sault Sainte Marie was put on the motorsports map.
 On February 8, 1969, the first official race day of the I-500 had finally arrived.

 The day was cold but bright.
 One Detroit sports writer raved about all the local activities in his Saturday morning article, but wondered if any machine would make 200, let alone 500, miles.
 He, and all the rest who had come for the show, were in for a huge surprise!

 By the end of the race day, a very tired Ski Doo rode by Dan Planck of Davidson at the helm – finally crossed the finish line; followed by only 26 other machines.
 They had all traveled a combined 13,891 miles; each of them completing their 500-mile quota in one day.

 They had done it!
 A new, exciting, competitive snowmobile experience had been born.
 And there was no turning back….

-The 2018 International 500 Snowmobile Race marks the 50th Anniversary of the most prestigious and grueling snowmobile race in the world.
-Come out and be a part of history from Monday-Saturday, January 29th-February 3rd, 2018.
+The 2019 International 500 Snowmobile Race will be the 51st consecutive running of the most prestigious and grueling snowmobile race in the world.
+Come out and be a part of history from Sunday-Saturday, January 27th-February 2nd, 2019.